 So, did I win the lottery or something to live this life?

 Ha!
 No. I wish!
 We’ve housesat all over place – all over Australia, England, the U.S. and Canada.
 It’s an incredible way to meet new people, make new friends (both of the human and animal kind), and save a ton of money while travelling.
 It’s something I would recommend to anyone doing a long term travel experience.

 Finally, in July 2019, my husband and I found a place to live in Tasmania.
 Of all the places we’ve been in the world, Tasmania is the one place we both really love and feel most at home together.

 It’s also where I find I’m most creative.

 Granted, I’m back to constantly working again, but now it’s because I want to.
 I feel compelled to write these stories I keep dreaming about.
 I have a constant buzz in my head, with characters chatting to me, while I think of new ways I can add some mystery into the story.

 The best part?
 I can walk away at any time and take a nice long wander.
 Or whatever it is I want to do.

 I think the one thing I’ve learned over the years is I need to experience life slowly and on purpose.

-And now, with the pandemic around the world, I feel (and I’m groaning as I say this) blessed.
+And since the pandemic, I feel (and I’m groaning as I say this) blessed.
 Lucky.
 To have found a spot in the world that is mostly unspoiled and mostly unaffected by the pandemic, I wonder somedays how this all lined up.
-Through hard work and planning, of course, but somehow it all came together.
+Through hard work and planning, yes, but somehow it all came together.
 And I’m living the life I always dreamed of.
 Well, almost.
 There are still a few things I want to do…